Photorefractive Keratectomy (PRK)

 Experience Matters

-Our vast experience and regular use of the most advanced technology ensure you achieve better vision with reduced risk of halo and glare, which have been associated with some refractive procedures.
+Our vast experience and regular use of the most advanced technology ensure you achieve better vision.
 Duke PRK surgeons are cornea specialists who have additional training in laser vision-correction procedures including LASIK, implantable contact lenses (ICL), or a clear lens exchange.
-We also perform PRK enhancements if you had PRK at another center and are not satisfied with the results.
+We also perform PRK enhancements if you have undergone refractive surgery at another center and are not satisfied with the results.

 Continuity of Care

 Our doctors work with you from your first evaluation through all your follow-up visits.
-Or if you prefer, we can coordinate follow-up care with your local eye doctor.
+If you prefer, we can coordinate follow-up care with your local eye doctor.

 Board-Certified, Fellowship-Trained Ophthalmologists

-Our eye surgeons are board-certified ophthalmologists who are fellowship trained, which means they have completed several years of advanced training in cornea and refractive surgery.
+Our eye surgeons are board-certified ophthalmologists who are fellowship trained, which means they have completed advanced training in cornea and refractive surgery.
 Collectively, our surgeons have performed more than 28,000 refractive procedures since Duke began offering them nearly 30 years ago.

 Best Eye Hospital in North Carolina